 Soak dried fruit in 4 tablespoons brandy or rum for at least 24 hours.
 Cover tightly, and store at room temperature.

 In a large bowl, cream together butter and brown sugar until fluffy.
 Beat in egg.
-Whisk together flour, bicarbonate of soda, salt and cinnamon; mix into butter and sugar in three batches, alternating with treacle and milk.
+In a separate bowl, combine flour, bicarbonate of soda, salt and mixed spice; mix into butter and sugar in three batches, alternating with treacle and milk.
 Stir in soaked fruit and chopped almonds.
 Scrape cake mixture into prepared tin.

 Bake in preheated oven for 40 to 45 minutes.
 Cool in the tin for 10 minutes, then sprinkle with 2 tablespoons brandy or rum.